The Harmony Weavers

 The Harmony Weavers is a women’s wellbeing circle aspiring to heal, to empower, and to build resilience and friendships.
 Each session includes singing, music, sound healing, mindfulness meditation, and afternoon tea.
 No experience required, no auditions.
 A heart opening, uplifting and soul inspiring gathering for all women.
 Come join us!

-Gatherings are on the 2nd Wednesday of each month from February to December, in Adelaide, South Australia.
+Gatherings are on the second Wednesday, and second Sunday of each month from January to November, in Adelaide, South Australia.

 1:30pm Start and goes until approximately 4pm (or a little later) including a shared afternoon tea following the session.

-Venue is often outside in nature, but may vary depending on weather.
+Venue is sometimes outside in nature, but may vary depending on weather.

 Please contact Heather for more information if you would like to attend this private group.